gscontras/probLang/chapters/03-nonliteral.md

 }))
 ~~~~

 Putting it all together, the Literal Listener updates these prior belief distributions by conditioning on the literal meaning of the utterance.
-The Question Under Discussion determines which kind of distribution (e.g., state or affect or both) will be returned.
+The Question Under Discussion determines which kind of distribution (e.g., price or affect or both) will be returned.

 ~~~~
 ///fold: